vpon-sdk/vpon-sdk.github.io/en/ios/ios-interstitial.en.md

 Please make sure you've imported Vpon SDK to your Xcode project.
 If not, please refer to our [Integration Guide]({{site.baseurl}}/ios/integration-guide/) to finish your setting.

-# Start To Implement Interstitial
+# Start To Implement Interstitial Ad
 ---
 The richer, more heavyweight nature of Vpadn interstitial is reflected by its definition not as a UIView but rather an NSObject requiring more distinct instantiation, load and display steps.

 Usage is nevertheless very similar to Vpadn banner:

-1. Import `VpadnSDKAdKit`
+1. Import VpadnSDKAdKit
 2. Declare a VpadnInterstitial instance
-3. Set up VpadnInterstitial object and indicate an License Key
+3. Initialize VpadnInterstitial object and indicate an License Key
-4. Request for an interstitial ad
+4. Set up VpadnRequest object and send ad request
 5. Show interstitial ad
 6. Set up Delegate protocol